DoSomething/contentful-prototype/docs/development/content-types/campaign.md

 ## Overview

-Manages the web experience of a [campaign](https://github.com/DoSomething/rogue/blob/master/docs/endpoints/campaigns.md).
+Configures a [campaign](https://github.com/DoSomething/rogue/blob/master/docs/endpoints/campaigns.md) for the web.

 ## Content Type Fields

-- **Internal Title**: This is for our internal Contentful organization and will be how the block shows up in search results, etc.
+- **Internal Title**: This is for our internal Contentful organization and will be how the entry shows up in search results, etc.

 - **Campaign ID** : The ID of the [campaign](https://github.com/DoSomething/rogue/blob/master/docs/endpoints/campaigns.md) to create signups and posts for.